 After an agreed period, the group leader invites the members to look at all the ideas suggested and state which they believe to be not necessarily the most feasible solution, but the newest and most appealing and intriguing.
 From those identified, the project owner chooses two or three ‘emerging concepts’, with the group then asked to state why they like those ideas, listing all their positive aspects and also, for each any major ‘roadblocks’.
 For these, the group is asked to suggest how these can be overcome.
 These strategies are then built back into each emerging concept, with a solution statement developed for each and an action plan, with clear owners and deadlines for each task and phase.

-One of the products for the beverage sector developed using this route is IVAC, a new integrated pneumatic controls unit combining the valve, flow controls, cushioning and sensors in a single actuator package.
+One of the products for the beverage sector developed using this route is the new IVAC integrated pneumatic controls unit combining the actuator, valve, flow controls, cushioning and sensors in a single package.
 This was developed in response to specific food and beverage sector requirements for more hygienic products as well as to address the issue of the multiple components – up to 13 – typically employed in each actuator function.
 The ideation process also identified the opportunity to simplify the connections so that each unit requires only one pneumatic and one electrical connection.

 This is just one example of how Norgren’s approach to ideation is delivering ‘Engineering Advantage’ to customers across multiple industry sectors, harnessing the company’s commitment to innovation and technical expertise to deliver high-performance products which enhance performance, add value and reduce cost across a broad range of applications.